RTEMS/rtems-docs/user/tools/tester.rst

                         --enable-tests --enable-rtemsbsp=erc32
     $ make

-Add the `-j` option to the make command with the number of cores to run a parallel build.
+Add the `-j` option to the make command with the number of parallel jobs to run a parallel build (e.g. `-j 8`).

 Building all the tests takes time and it uses more disk so be patient.
-When finished all the tests will have been built.
-Some BSPs may require a post-build process to be run on the RTEMS ELF executable to create an image suitable for execution.
-This can be built into the configuration script and the tester will perform a pre-test command to covert the executable to a suitable format for your target.
+When make finishes, all the tests will have been built.

+.. note:: Some BSPs may require a post-build process to be run on the RTEMS ELF
+          executable to create an image suitable for execution.
+This can be built into the configuration script and the tester will perform a pre-test command to convert the executable to a suitable format for your target.

 Before running all the tests it is a good idea to run the ``hello`` test.
-The ``hello`` test is an RTEMS version of the classic Hello World example and running it shows you have a working tool chain and build of RTEMS ready to run the tests.
+The ``hello`` test is an RTEMS version of the classic "Hello World" example and running it shows you have a working toolchain and build of RTEMS ready to run the tests.
 Using the run with the ERC32 BSP the command is:

 .. code-block:: none